DEVOTIONALS

 “How do I respond to someone who is asking for my advice?”

-Our Heavenly Father says to trust Him with our lives and all that
+Our Heavenly Father says to trust Him with our lives and everything

 lead us down the straight and correct path of life.
-He is the perfect
+He is the one perfect

-consultant because He can see the entire path of our life, but we can
+consultant for us, because He can see the entire path of our life, but we

-only see a brief snapshot of the recent past and the near future…not
+can only see a brief snapshot of the recent past and the near future (but

-the long-term effects.
-God can shield us from the dangers of bad
+not necessarily the long-term effects).
+God can shield us from the dangers

-decisions, and deliver us whenever troubling decisions arise.
+of bad decisions, and guide us whenever troubling decisions arise.

 He sent His Son to give us an abundant life both now and eternally.